auanasgheps/snapraid-aio-script/README.md

 # Requirements
 - Markdown to have nice emails - will be installed if not found
-- ~~Hd-idle to spin down disks - [Link TBD] - currently not required since spin down does not work properly.~~
+- Hd-idle to spin down disks - [Link TBD] - currently not required since spin down does not work properly.

 # Installation
-If you want to use this script on OMV, don't worry about the section _Diff Script Settings_ in the main page of the SnapRAID plugin.
-These settings only apply to the plugin built-in script.
-Also don't forget to remove from scheduling the built-in script.

 1. Install markdown `apt install python-markdown`.
 You can skip this step since the script will check and install it for you.
 2. Download the zip and extract wherever you prefer e.g. `/usr/sbin/snapraid`